aworkshop/c/man_03_Language.md

 unsigned, while
 ```

 ## Integer constants
 In the first program we typed our numbers, but when these numbers are always the same, these are constant.
 Here are examples of integer constants.
 ```
-144
+144             positive int
--10
+-10             negative int
-0777
+0777            octal int
-0XFFFF
+0XFFFF          hexadecimal int
-0xCAFEBABE
+0xCAFEBABE      hexadecimal int
-42L
+42L             long int
 ```
 These are in Decimal, Octal, Hexadecimal and Long Decimal format.

-Octal starts with a zero then digits 0..7.
+* Octal starts with a zero then digits 0..7.

-Hexadecimal starts with 0X or 0x and then digits 0..9 and A..F or a..f.
+* Hexadecimal starts with 0X or 0x and then digits 0..9 and A..F or a..f.

-When a number ends with L, this is a Long and it reserves more memory space to contain larger values.
+* When a number ends with L, this is a Long and it reserves more memory space to contain larger values.

 ## Character constants

-Remember in 01_add.c we used `\n`.
+Remember in 01/add.c we used `\n`.
 This is a character constant for a newline.
 The `\` backslash is called 'escape character'.

 Technically `\n` has different output on Linux and Windows, since they use different
 characters for a newline.
 You might have seen the ASCII table.
-The CR and LF are values 13 and 10, or 0x0D and 0x0A.
+The `CR` and `LF` are values `13` and `10`, or `0x0D` and `0x0A`.

 ```
 '\n'      new line